 The type of leaf blower you use depend on a number of factors- chief among them the size of your backyard.

-For example, handheld leaf blowers remain the best for small lawns and all other light clearing duties.
+For example, handheld leaf blowers remain the most recommended for small lawns and all other light clearing duties.

 And then we have the mightiest: the walk-behind leaf blowers.